 5. Prior to shutdown, be sure ALL radios and electronics are turned off.

-6. Call 443-0066 for Club information
+6. Call 443-0066 for Club information.

 7. If you use an aircraft that has not been scheduled, put your departure and return time on the schedule before you leave.